Crumlin, County Antrim: Sport

 Crumlin United F.C provides association football for more than 300 men, women, boys and girls, from under-6 to senior level.
 Broader membership of approx. 400.
 Crumlin United own a 9-acre ground with grass playing surfaces and a full size 3G playing service.
-The team entered the County Antrim Senior Shield in 2018, bringing competitive Senior Football to the village of Crumlin for the first time in history.
+The team entered the County Antrim Senior Shield in 2018, bringing competitive Senior Football to the town of Crumlin for the first time in history.

 St James' Aldergrove GAC is a well established Gaelic Athletic Association with 13 teams incorporating men's and ladies football as well as being strongly represented at all levels underage.
 The club currently has a player base in excess of 300 and broader membership of approx. 500.
 The Club provides structured Gaelic football for boys and girls, as well as social and cultural events.
 The senior men's team was promoted to Division 1 in 2012 for the first time in the club's history and stayed there until relegation in 2017.
 They also won the Antrim Intermediate Championship in 2019 for the first time since 1977 and represented Antrim in the Ulster Intermediate Championship.

 Crumlin river hosts fishing and angling for salmon and dollaghan.

 Community Netball is also offered Crumlin Leisure Centre as well as martial arts.